benoitgrasset/miscellaneous/ressources/README.md

 - `UseTransition`: ```const [isPending, startTransition] = useTransition()```
 - `useDeferredValue()`: allows you to defer rendering a part of the UI.

+- Use `useTransition` when:

+You control the state update (you have access to the setter) You need the isPending flag to show the loading UI
+You want to wrap multiple related state updates together

+- Use `useDeferredValue` when:

+The value comes from props or external state you don’t control You just need a “stale” version of a value that updates later You’re optimizing a child component without modifying the parent

 ## React-query

 - https://tkdodo.eu/blog/practical-react-query